Institute-for-ReWriting-World-History/the1854project/README.md

-The world began millions of years ago with the Kruta Yuga (i.e. the ‘ready-made* era) with a complete, ready-made setting of human beings, plants and animals, with humanity looted in

-Vedic culture and speaking Sanskrit.
+The world began millions of years ago with the Kruta Yuga (i.e. the ‘ready-made* era) with a complete, ready-made setting of human beings, plants and animals, with humanity rooted in Vedic culture and speaking Sanskrit.
 Thereafter, divinity kept aloof watching and umpiring the affairs of the world, even as people start a stage play or a field game, factory or business firm with